agapius/Ethercow/README.md

 ### ToDo:
   1. More pythonic code (e.g. the json conversion might be obsolete)
   2. Data from coinmarketcap
+  3. Source wealth data from personal public key
-  3. Support for more currencies /eventhough its supposed to stay super simple
+  4. Support for more currencies /eventhough its supposed to stay super simple